lorezi/lorezi/README.md

 # Hi there 👋

-I'm Lawrence, a Backend Engineer.
+I'm Lawrence, a Backend Engineer with experience building distributed and serverless applications.
 I mainly program in JavaScript/TypeScript and Go although I've written some PHP, Python and Java codes.
-I'm a continuous learner with a deep passion for cloud native architecture and DevOps.
-I love clean, well-written & designed solutions.👨🏿‍💻👨🏿‍💻👨🏿‍💻
+I'm a continuous learner with a deep and unwavering passion for cloud, DevOps, fintech and startups.
+I love clean, well-written & designed solutions.
 <br />